wonambi-python/wonambi/docs/source/gui/detect.rst

 Options
 -------

+If you have marked certain epochs as having *Poor* signal, you may check ``Exclude Poor signal epochs`` to remove them from the detection signal.

-If you have marked events with event type *Artefact*, you may check the ``Exclude Artefact events`` box to remove them from the detection signal.
+Similarly, if you have marked events with event type *Artefact*, you may check the ``Exclude Artefact events`` box to remove them from the detection signal.
-Signal on all selected channels that is concurrent with an *Artefact* event on any channel will be excluded from detection, and the resulting signal segments will be concatenated.
+Signal on all selected channels that is concurrent with an *Artefact* event on any channel will be excluded from detection.

+Signal selection and rejection may result in a fragmented signal, especially when excluding *Artefact* events.
+You may set a minimum duration for these fragments with ``Minimum subsegment duration``.
+Signal fragments shorter than this value will be excluded.
+All remaining fragments are then concatenated (within a same channel) to create the detection signal.

 If you selected several channels, you may choose to merge spindles detected in close proximity across channels with ``Merge events across channels``.
 When this option is selected, spindles on different channels that are separated by less than a specified delay will be merged onto the channel with the earliest onset spindle.